Congratulations Graduates

 Order of Ceremony

-Wojtek Chodzko-Zajko, Dean of the Graduate College
+Wojtek Chodzko-Zajko, Vice Provost for Graduate Education and Dean of the Graduate College

 Graduates will be recognized by college in the following order: